annathan/cissp-study-resources/README.md

 This repo does not share or disclose any actual exam questions, answers, or ISC2 proprietary content.
 It’s just a collection of publicly available resources and my personal reflections.

+---

+## License
+This content is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+You are free to share and adapt with attribution.